TrivadisPF/streamsets-dev-simulator/README.md

 The origin can generate events for an event stream.
 For more information about dataflow triggers and the event framework, see [Dataflow Triggers Overview](https://streamsets.com/documentation/datacollector/3.20.x/help/datacollector/UserGuide/Event_Handling/EventFramework-Title.html#concept_cph_5h4_lx).

+You can find examples of the **Dev Simulator** in a cookbook for the [Platys Modern Data Platform Stack](https://github.com/TrivadisPF/platys-modern-data-platform/blob/master/cookbooks/recipes/using-dev-simulator-origin/README.md).

 ## Timestamp Mode

-The simulator supports the follwing different modes
+The simulator supports the following different modes

-* **Absolute** - the timestamp field of each records holds an absoulte timestamp for when the record should be published
+* **Absolute** - the timestamp field of each record holds an absolute timestamp for when the record should be published
+* **Absolute with Start Timestamp** - the timestamp field of each record holds an absolute timestamp and you have to specify the start timestamp to use for the simulator (can be later than the first event in the file(s), causing these events to be skipped).
 * **Relative from Anchor** - the timestamp field of each record holds a duration (in milli-seconds or seconds) which is relative to an anchor which is set at the start of the simulation.
-The anchor can either be set to a fixed time or it can be set to the system wallclock time of when the simulator starts.
+The anchor can either be set to a fixed time or it can be set to the system wallclock time of when the simulator is started.
 * **Relative from Previous Event** - the timestamp field of each record hold a duration (in milli-seconds or seconds) which is relative to the previous event published before.

 ## Multi Record Types